 5. SkyTeam to Italy With Delta Miles

-On the other hand, Delta has tons of domestic flights, offering travelers easier access to connecting flights before traveling across the pond.
-And many folks find Delta to be the most reliable and comfortable US airline, so you might prefer to fly on Delta or one of its partners on your trip to Italy!
+On the other hand, Delta has many domestic flights, offering travelers easier access to connecting flights before traveling across the pond.
+And many folks find Delta to be the most reliable and comfortable US airline, so you might prefer to fly on Delta or one of its partners on your trip to Italy.

 Delta is part of the SkyTeam Alliance, and has a few partner airlines that fly between Europe and the US such as Air France, KLM, Virgin Atlantic, and others.
 But to search for award flights using your Delta miles, you’ll have to start at the Delta website — because Delta doesn’t tell you in advance how many miles will be required.

-Delta does NOT allow you to redeem miles for international First Class, and Delta does not offer international First Class on any of its own planes.
-If you want to fly in First Class, you’re better off booking with American Airlines miles or Air Canada Aeroplan miles, as discussed above.
-For more details on booking award flights with Delta miles, visit this post on how to book award flights with Delta miles.
+Delta does NOT allow you to redeem miles for international first class and Delta does not offer international first class on any of its own planes.
+If you want to fly in first class, you’re better off booking with American Airlines miles or Air Canada Aeroplan miles, as discussed above.
+For more details on booking award flights with Delta, visit this post on how to use Delta miles.

 Earn Delta Miles

 You can quickly earn a lot of Delta miles directly with cards like: